SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-The-Best-Movie.md

 # Description
 Until the command "**STOP**" is entered, you will be receiving movie titles.

-The best movie will be the one that has the most points.
+The best movie for you will be the one that has the most points.

 Points are calculated by adding all of the **ASCII** character values in the movie title.

-There will not be a case in which there are two films with an equal number of points.
+There will not be a case, in which there are two films with an equal number of points.

 Keep in mind the following: